||Colorado State University

 ||September 24, 2018 - October 28, 2018

-The goal of this course is to increase student understanding of best linear unbiased prediction and to develop skills in genetic prediction.
+This course will increase student understanding of best linear unbiased prediction and develop skills in genetic prediction.
 A wide array of material will be covered with emphasis on real-world datasets designed to develop applied analytical skills relative in animal breeding.
 Topics will include data integrity diagnosis, contemporary grouping strategies, adjusting for known non-genetic effects, the AWK Programming Language, UNIX/Linux scripting, and use of the Animal Breeder's Toolkit to perform genetic evaluations.
 Students will develop procedures for the utilization of various sources of information for the calculations of predictions of genetic merit in the form of estimated breeding values.

 R. Mark Enns

 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.

 To request accommodations for this course, contact the disability support office at your home university.
 You must register each semester and for each course.
 Read more about the Great Plains IDEA process for requesting accommodations.